SDGforskning/sdg-strings/SDG05_query_topic_WoS.md

 We used two sources to help clarify what should fall under unpaid care and domestic work: The indicator metadata for target 5.4 (<a href="#f4ca">Statistics Division 2024</a>) and a report published by the UNDP Regional Bureau for Asia and the Pacific (<a href="#f6ca">Yamamoto 2018</a>).
 These mention food and meals management and preparation, cleaning and maintenance of own dwelling and surroundings, do-it-yourself decoration, care, maintenance and repair of personal and household goods, textiles and footwear (e.g. washing clothes), household management (e.g. paying bills, organising), pet care, shopping for household and family members, collection of water and firewood/fuel, childcare and instruction, care of dependant adults, or non-dependant household or family members (e.g. sick, elderly or disabled), travel or transporting goods related to these activities.

-This query consists of 1 phrase.
-The structure is _unpaid care and domestic work_.

 _Unpaid care and domestic work_ can be challenging to isolate, as a) some unpaid domestic activities (e.g. caregiving, childcare) can be done outside the home or as paid/professional work, and b) some research may refer to unpaid work *without* using terms for unpaid (e.g. "housework").
 Therefore, the _unpaid care and domestic work_ string is built up with some terms alone, and others in combination (direct terms for unpaid household work/care are used alone, while more ambiguous terms for work/care combined with terms for _unpaid_, _time use_, _gender_ or _labour division_).

 _Time use_, _gender_ or _labour division_ terms are not strictly equivalent to "unpaid work", but function to limit research to unpaid work in certain combinations, because the time-use, gendered or division aspect nearly always refers to unpaid parts of the labour. `time use surveys` do not exclusively collect data about unpaid labour, but include this and are about the home, thus help limiting to unpaid labour in the home when using more ambiguous labour terms (such as "maintenance").
 The phrase `division of labo$r` works in the same way, as it is often used to describe the division within a household (but is also used in workplaces or colonial insect biology, so cannot be combined with e.g. "care" alone).
 Gender terms work in the same way - certain unpaid household activities are gendered, and therefore this helps limit to them; however gender is also a prevalent theme in works about paid care activities and therefore can't be used in all places. `sex` terms (as opposed to gender) did not seem to yield many or relevant results.